PoeBlu/lono/docs/_includes/configsets/cfn-init.md

 ## UserData cfn-init

-Make sure to call the cfn-init script as part of the UserData launch script to apply the configsets.
+You can make sure configsets are applied by calling the cfn-init script in the UserData script.
+The UserData script runs when EC2 instances are launched.
 Here's a UserData example script.

 ```bash
 #!/bin/bash